nicolahcm/javascript_lectures/23_09_2024/notes.md

 Based on a state, we can decide what to render.
 We can render 1 child component or another, for example.

+Exercise: With the help of conditional rendering, do 2 categories of product (kitchen products and food products).
+When we press one button we have one category of product and some of such products.
+When we press the other button, we get the other products.

 Resources:

 1. https://playcode.io/react